epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

-# How to understand and start 2D game :robot:
+# How to understand and start 2D game 👾

 ## *Understand the game*